Jennifer Lucero-Earle, Registered Somatic Movement Therapist & Educator (RSMT/RSME)

 Weekly ongoing one-hour sessions

-Classes are on break and will resume again in Fall 2023, Dates TBA, Registration link will be posted soon.
+Note: Classes are currently on break and will resume in 2024.
+Dates TBA.

 Time Zones: 9AM PDT/10AM MDT/11AM CDT/12PM EDT